 - When you hide a group, its child elements are also invisible.

 - When an element is hidden on the Canvas, it can still be selected and edited from other panes.

 - To control the visibility in the finished HTML5 animation, animate the Opacity or Display property.
 This is useful when you want an element to fade in or out a scene.
 Or, you want an element to appear later in the animation and then make it disappear.
 Animate the Opacity from 0% to 100% to fade an element in, and from 100% to 0% to fade it out.
 Meanwhile, for the Display property, choose Off to make an element invisible and On to make it suddenly appear in a scene.

 Locking and Unlocking Elements

 Moving an element by mistake is a bad experience.
 For example, you want to move a text element but accidentally seize and drag a background photo.
 To avoid that, you can lock elements in their location.
 That way, elements cannot be selected, moved, or edited, but they still remain visible with the Visibility state on.

 To lock an element, click the Lock/Unlock button next to the Show/Hide button.
-By default, elements are in the “unlock” state when the button looks like an open lock.
+By default, elements are in the “unlock” state which is indicated by an open lock.
 At that time, you’re free to select them and make an edit.
-When you lock elements in place, the button turns into a closed clock and the element’s name gets dim.
+When you lock elements in place, the button turns into a closed clock and the element names get dim.

 To lock/unlock all elements in a scene at once, click the Lock/Unlock All button on the Actions bar.